marcoieni/buddy/docs/authentication.md

 just login-datadog
 ```

+Login verifies that the token matches the documented snapshot.

 ### Datadog Permissions

 Datadog permissions are documented in the [permissions snapshot](datadog-permissions.json).

-To assert that the token in 1Password has the same documented permissions, run:
+Login performs this assertion automatically.
+To repeat it without reinstalling
+the token, run:

 ```sh
 just assert-datadog-credentials